-This archive lists all resources related to recruitment, retention, compliance, enforcement, and diversity efforts within the construction trades.
-These documents can be browsed by title or searched by using your computer’s finder (Cntl F for PC or Command F for Mac).
+This archive lists resources by topic related to recruitment, retention, compliance, enforcement, and diversity efforts within the construction trades.
+These documents can be browsed by title or searched by using your computer’s finder.

 - Building Trades Apprentice Training in Massachusetts: An Analysis of Union and Non-Union Programs, 1997-2007.
 Anneta Argyres and Susan Moir.
 Labor Resource Center Publications, University of Massachusetts Boston.
 2008.